helionmusic/rhinobot_heroku/README.md

 # MusicBot for Heroku

 ## IMPORTANT NOTICE
 Heroku will be ending its free services on November 28 2022.
 You're better off looking for alternate solutions.
-If you still want to continue using this, feel free to read the rest of this readme

 ## This repo is a *non-official* version of MusicBot ready for deployment on Heroku